haowu97/netlify/content/posts/English/TOEFL/Speaking/IndependentSpeakingTemplate.zh-cn.md

 A/D: students should take a year off to work before entering college.

-Well I think students should take a year off to work before entering college because it can help them decide their major, I mean in this way, they are able to find out that they are interested in and what they are good at.
+Well I think students should take a year off to work before entering college because it can help them decide their major, I mean in this way, they are able to find out what they are interested in and what they are good at.

 Take me for example, before entered university, I worked as a part-time teaching assistant in a language training school where I taught a bunch of kids some basic grammar and English words.
 And I found it very interesting to do this.
-So after I entered college, I chose education as my maior.
+So after I entered college, I chose education as my major.
 (99words)

 ### 活用